-To help you create SMART goals we have provided:
+To help you create SMART goals to help evaluate your implementation of PKB we have provided:

 Gathering evidence at the beginning of the project is key, as this provides the metrics to check again at the end of the project.
 To see if the team has achieved what they set out too.

 Evidence gathering can be done in these ways;

 SMART goals are used to help guide goal setting.
 SMART is an acronym that stands for Specific, Measurable, Achievable, Realistic, and Timely.
 Therefore, a SMART goal incorporates all of these criteria to help focus your efforts and increase the chances of achieving your goal.

 Using SMART goal methodology allows you to clearly define the goals using these five attributes.
 PKB recommends that each team creates goals to help them achieve measurable benefits.

 Measurable (meaningful, measurable outcomes)